OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

    :scale: 70 %
    :alt: Blue Oceans

-Finally I prefer a more understated land color than green so I repeated the steps above to change the color of the land layer.
-None of the default colors seemed right to me so I went into the ``define custom colors`` section to create one I liked.
+6. Repeat the steps above to change the color of the land layer.
+You can use the ``define custom colors`` section to create your preferred color.

 .. image:: /images/projects/geoserver/geoserver-custom-colour.png
    :align: center